allegroai/clearml/docs/faq.md

 ### When I run my experiment, I get an SSL Connection error [CERTIFICATE_VERIFY_FAILED].
 Do you have a solution? <a name="ssl-connection-error"></a>

 Your firewall may be preventing the connection.
-Try one of the following solutons:
+Try one of the following solutions:

 * Direct python "requests" to use the enterprise certificate file by setting the OS environment variables CURL_CA_BUNDLE or REQUESTS_CA_BUNDLE.